-Track I: Professional Development
+Admission Requirements Track I: Professional Development

-In addition to the materials described in the general information section on admission (application form, official transcripts, fee) the applicant must submit the following:
+In addition to the materials described in the general information section on admission (application form, official transcripts, fee) the applicant will submit the following:

-- A two- to three-page autobiographical letter describing your experience in the field of dietetics and professional goals contributing to the decision to pursue graduate study.
+- A two- to three-page letter describing your experience in the field of dietetics, professional goals contributing to the decision to pursue graduate study, and the intended concentration area you plan to pursue.
 The letter should demonstrate writing competencies appropriate for graduate level work. - 2.
-A current resume. - Three letters of recommendation supporting the ability to succeed in graduate studies.
-Recommendations should be from within the professional field of dietetics.
-Letters from the applicant's undergraduate program and former or present supervisors are highly recommended. - 4.
-An interview by the Program Director.
+A current resume. - 3.
+Three letters of recommendation supporting the ability to succeed in graduate studies.
+Recommendations should be from those able to comment on your academic work, work experience, character and leadership potential.
+Letters from past instructors and employers are highly recommended. - 4.
+A copy of your current ADA registration card and/or certified/licensed dietitian card. - 5.
+An interview with the Program Director may be required after the application is complete.

-Mount Mary College 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 256-1252
+Office for Graduate and Continuing Education Mount Mary College 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 256-1252